Preregistration Advisement Period

 18. I'm participating in Global Engagement (Study Abroad or Study USA) this semester.
 How do I preregister for my

 Information from the Global Education Center (GEC):

-3. Students at the Elon Center in London are not registered for specific courses at Elon (except for the GST seminar taught by the Elon faculty).
+3. Students at the Elon Center in London and San Jose are not registered for specific courses at Elon (except for the GST seminar taught by the Elon faculty).
 Students on Elon affiliate and exchange programs, and students on non-Elon programs, are not registered for specific courses at Elon.
 The courses for these will post after they return to campus.
 Course equivalencies for the courses they are taking were determined prior to departure and the students’ should have a copy of the completed and signed Course Request Form available to them in their Elon Abroad on-line application.
 If a student on one of these programs is enrolled in a prerequisite course for one of their summer/fall classes, the student will need to contact the GEC to register for that course.